jrajaniemi/BikeComputerSwiftUI/Documentation.docc/Documentation.md

 # Public Version history

+## 1.1.6 Aug 31, 2024

+We're excited to introduce RIDE Computer 1.1.6, bringing you enhanced features for a better riding experience!

+Now, you can customize your route snapshots by selecting a background image from your Photos app.
+Additionally, route details like distance, average speed, and time offer an alternative display format by tapping the logo.

+Ride time tracking has been added to the Computer view, visible by tapping altitude.
+Note: the simulator feature has been removed.
+Update now for an improved ride!

+## 1.1.5 Aug 23, 2024

+We are thrilled to announce the release of RIDE Computer 1.1.5!

+This update improves your cycling experience with a fix for the auto-recording startup issue and enhanced speedometer sensitivity.

+Enjoy smoother, more accurate ride tracking with this latest version.
+Update now to keep riding seamlessly!

 ## 1.1.4 Aug 21, 2024

 This update introduces a new App Icon designed to stand out more clearly on your phone screen, enhancing visibility and accessibility.